 Should I move to Spain from the US?

 Americans that move to Spain often love the relaxed Mediterranean lifestyle.
-While life in the US moves at the speed of light, Spaniards like to take their time and enjoy life.
+While living in the US moves at the speed of light, Spaniards like to take their time and enjoy life.
 Spain also tends to have endless things to do and places to visit.
 Whether you’re an art lover, a beach enthusiast, or a fan of quaint, quiet little villages, you’ll definitely find what you’re looking for in Spain.

 The excellent climate is another reason why expats favor Spain as it is warm all-year-round.